gircore/gir.core/WINDOWS.md

 Gtk can also be built with the MSVC toolchain, although this is less straightforward.
 Look at [gvs-build](https://github.com/wingtk/gvsbuild) for a build script that automates this process.

+## Troubleshooting
+### System.DllNotFoundException
+The DLL could not be found.
+Make sure it is in your PATH and try again.
+Try adding `C:/msys64/mingw64/bin` at the **front** of your PATH if you have other Gtk applications installed - this prevents the wrong version of the Gtk DLL being loaded by the bindings.